nmc97/metabarcoding_at_cefas_tutorial/scripts/workshop_1/workshop_scripts_01.md

 ## 1. Set up

-First lets set up a directory to do our work in.
+First, let's set up a directory to do our work in.
 We will call is metabarcoding_ws and place it in our home directory (`~/` or `/home/$USER`).

 Next we will download reference databases for classifying our barcodes. in this example we will be using the SILVA database.

 Then we will download our data and get started!

 **Some of the basic commands we will use:**

 `mkdir /path/to/directory`: This makes a directory

 `cd /path/to/directory`: This changes directory

 `mv /path/to/file /path/to/new_file_location`: This will move a file or folder from one place to another.
 You can use this to change the file name.

 ### 1.1 Make a directory to run a the analysis
 ``` bash